 Symptoms of DVT

 While DVT can occur without symptoms, it can cause pain and swelling in the affected leg or pelvis.
 Pain in the leg often starts in the calf and can feel like a cramp.
 The affected leg may also show red or discoloured skin, and there may be a feeling of warmth in the leg.

 The impact of thrombosis

 Thrombosis can lead to heart attack and stroke, amongst other cardiovascular diseases.

-Cardiovascular disease is the UK's – and the world’s – number one killer, while 85 per cent of all cardiovascular deaths are due to heart attack and stroke.
+Cardiovascular disease is the UK's – and the world’s – number one killer, while 85 per cent of all cardiovascular deaths are due to heart attack and stroke.1

 - have other medical conditions such as cancer, heart disease, diabetes or a blood disorder

-- are inactive in general, or are immobile for long periods, such as through hospitalisation or long-term sitting or bed rest
+- are unable to move around or are immobile for long periods, such as through hospitalisation or bed rest, or long-term sitting such as during travel

 - are on certain medicines that may increase your risk of clotting